ADVENTURER | CHARLIE JOHNSTON

 Las Vegas, Nevada, and the entire West owe their existence to railroads.
 Without the easy supply and transport of goods and people provided by trains, Nevada’s mines would never have moved their mineral wealth for processing, and the staggering amount of construction materials and workers needed to build Hoover Dam could have never reached Black Canyon.
 The Nevada State Railroad Museum, Boulder City is a celebration of that legacy and offers popular weekend rides aboard an antique train on almost four miles of the historic Boulder Branch Line to Railroad Pass.

-Passengers travel in comfort on air-conditioned refurbished Pullman coaches dating to 1911 during the 40-minutes rides, Saturdays and Sundays at 10 and 11:30 a.m. and 1 and 2:30 p.m.
+Passengers travel in comfort on air-conditioned refurbished Pullman coaches dating to 1911 during the 40-minutes rides, offered on Saturdays and Sundays.
 The special Santa Train during the first three weekends in December draws a jolly crowd, and a staged train robbery by the Reenactment Guild of America scheduled for March is sure to excite.
 The train can be rented for special events, and The Depot Store offers souvenirs to commemorate visits.
 The Engineer for an Hour Program offers serious train buffs the chance to pilot one of four diesel-electric locomotives.